ajahne/blog/_drafts/2017-10-24-javascript-functions-part-2.md

 In the following post, we will cover _call_ and _apply_, while a follow up will talk about _bind_.
 Often these three methods are combined in the same discussion, mainly due to each being a key method of the Function object, not neccessarily because they are linked.
 Two of these, _call_ and _apply_ are similar, so let's dive in and get to some definitions, followed by code.

 ### Definitions:
-- **call** – method of the Function object that invokes a function with a specified _this_ value and individual arguments
+- **call** – method of the Function object that invokes a function with a specified _this_ value and **individual arguments**
-- **apply** – method of the Function object that invokes a function with a specified _this_ value and an array of arguments
+- **apply** – method of the Function object that invokes a function with a specified _this_ value and **an array of arguments**

 ### call and apply
-  - Execute the current function immediately and returns the result of the action
+  - Execute the current function immediately and return the result of the action
-  - Allows you to specify the value of _this_
+  - Allow you to specify the value of _this_
     - Note: if the value of _this_ is not defined, the global (window in the browser) object will be used

 So let's say I have an awesome function: